 Elizabeth Yeampierre is an internationally recognized Puerto Rican attorney and environmental and climate justice leader of African and Indigenous ancestry born and raised in New York City.
 A national leader in climate justice movement, Elizabeth is the co-chair of the Climate Justice Alliance.
-She is Executive Director of UPROSE, Brooklyn's oldest Puerto Rican community based organization.
+She is Executive Director of UPROSE, Brooklyn's oldest Latino community based organization.
 Her award winning vision for an inter-generational, multi-cultural and community led organization is the driving force behind UPROSE.
 She is a long-time advocate and trailblazer for community organizing around just, sustainable development, environmental justice and community-led climate adaptation and community resiliency in Sunset Park.
 Prior to assuming the Executive Director position at UPROSE, Ms. Yeampierre was the Director of Legal Education and Training at the Puerto Rican Legal Defense Fund, Director of Legal Services for the American Indian law Alliance and Dean of Puerto Rican Student Affairs at Yale University.
 She holds a BA from Fordham University, a law degree from Northeastern University.